eclipse-ankaios/ankaios/common/doc/swdesign/README.md

 The Common library is a collection of independent units (structures, interfaces) used by other components of Ankaios.
 For this reason it is useless to draw a structural diagram for this library.

-### ExecutionCommandChannel
+### FromServerChannel

-Simplifies sending and receiving `ExecutionCommand`s.
+Simplifies sending and receiving `FromServer` messages.
 Internally uses a multi-producer, single-consumer channel from Tokio.

-#### Provide `ExecutionCommandChannel`
+#### Provide `FromServerChannel`
-`swdd~execution-command-channel~1`
+`swdd~from-server-channel~1`

 Status: approved

-The Common library shall provide an asynchronous communication channel that supports sending and receiving the `ExecutionCommand`.
+The Common library shall provide an asynchronous communication channel that supports sending and receiving the `FromServer` message.

 Rationale: The communication channels are especially needed in order to abstract the Communication Middleware.

 Tags:
-- ExecutionCommandChannel
+- FromServerChannel

 Needs:
 - impl

-### StateChangeCommandChannel
+### ToServerChannel

-Simplifies sending and receiving `StateChangeCommand`s.
+Simplifies sending and receiving `ToServer` messages.
 Internally uses a multi-producer, single-consumer channel from Tokio.

-#### Provide `StateChangeCommandChannel`
+#### Provide `ToServerChannel`
-`swdd~state-change-command-channel~1`
+`swdd~to-server-channel~1`

 Status: approved

-The Common library shall provide an asynchronous communication channel that supports sending and receiving the `StateChangeCommand`.
+The Common library shall provide an asynchronous communication channel that supports sending and receiving the `ToServer` message.

 Rationale: The communication channels are especially needed in order to abstract the Communication Middleware.

 Tags:
-- StateChangeCommandChannel
+- ToServerChannel

 Needs:
 - impl